JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.ultimatecore.ultimatecore - Allows you to use the /ultimatecore command.
 (Recommended for owner)<br>
 uc.vanish.vanish.base - Allows you to use the vanish command.
 (Recommended for everyone)<br>
 uc.vanish.vanish.base - Allows you to use the vanish command on other players.
 (Recommended for everyone)<br>
-uc.warp.delwarp - Allows you to remove a warp.
+uc.warp.delwarp.base - Allows you to remove a warp.
 (Recommended for admin)<br>
-uc.warp.setwarp - Allows you to set a new warp.
+uc.warp.setwarp.base - Allows you to set a new warp.
 (Recommended for admin)<br>
 uc.warp.warp.[WARP] - Allows you to use a certain warp.
 (Recommended for everyone)<br>
 uc.warp.warp.base - Allows you to use the warp command.
 (Recommended for everyone)<br>
-uc.warp.warplist - Allows you to see a list of all warps.
+uc.warp.warplist.base - Allows you to see a list of all warps.
 (Recommended for everyone)<br>
 uc.weather.weather.base - Allows you to use the base weather command.
 (Recommended for admin)<br>
 uc.weather.weather.rain - Allows you to change the weather to rain.
 (Recommended for admin)<br>
 uc.weather.weather.sun - Allows you to change the weather to sun.
 (Recommended for admin)<br>